 Facebook has restrictions on what is and is not permissible when running a contest.
 This document will attempt to clarify these requirements and restrictions and, if possible, suggest alternatives.
-Visit the official Facebook Promotion Guidelines and Facebook Developer Policy to read these guidelines in their entirety.
+Visit the official Policies for Pages, Groups, and Events and Facebook Developer Terms to read these guidelines in their entirety.

 Every contest run on a Timeline or on a campaign must be operated lawfully, and must include:

 - Offer terms and eligibility requirements (ex: age and residency restrictions)

 - Compliance with applicable rules and regulations governing the promotion and all prizes offered (ex: registration and obtaining necessary regulatory approvals)

 - A complete release of Facebook by each entrant or participant.

 - Acknowledgement that the promotion is in no way sponsored, endorsed or administered by, or associated with, Facebook.